fcboucher/BBMV/Tutorial-BBMV.md

 ```

 ## Simulation function
-For this tutorial we will simulate data and then infer parameters of the BBM+V model on this simulated dataset.
+For this tutorial we will simulate data and then infer parameters of the *BBMV* model on this simulated dataset.
 We need the R package **geiger** to simulate phylogenetic trees.
 ```r
 library(geiger)
 tree=sim.bdtree(stop='taxa',n=50)